enchant3dmango/lugvloei/README.md

 # Lugvloei

 ## Background
 Lugvloei is Afrikaans which means Airflow, I randomly choose Afrikaans, the purpose only to make the repository name unique.
+The project is made with a learning purpose and as a playground as well.

 ## High-Level Architecture
 ![High-Level Architecture](docs/assets/hla.png)